nightingale-media-player/nightingale-hacking/CONTRIBUTING.md

 You might also have to use or understand XUL or XBL, both are explained pretty well on MDN.

-Nightingale has a complete documentation fo its XPCOM APIs on http://developer.getnightingale.com.
+Nightingale has a complete documentation for its XPCOM APIs on http://developer.getnightingale.com.

 Nightingale further uses TagLib, GStreamer and SQLite.